Why are Audiobooks so expensive? Or are they…

 Why are some Audiobooks so cheap?

-So, again, while audiobooks are expensive to produce, it doesn’t necessarily mean that a free or cheap audiobook is of bad quality.
-But if you are the cynic type, just look where the author or the audiobook service benefits from you getting the product for free or in a deal.
+But, again, while audiobooks are expensive to produce, it doesn’t necessarily mean that a free or cheap audiobook is of bad quality.

 Personally, I’m happy to share deals and help authors reach a bigger audience.
 Just like I enjoy getting audiobooks for free in exchange for writing a review.
 This benefits both the audiobook producer / author as well as us listeners!